throwaway-lamden/rubixdao/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/throwaway-lamden/lamden-mkr/demo?label=Demo&style=flat-square)

 *The demo is untested and a WIP.
-It may not always be up-to-date.*
+It may not always be up-to-date.
+The GitHub action is flaky because it uses the actual blockchain, so it may take several runs to succeed if the blockchain is under high load.*

 To see the contracts in action on the testnet, clone this repository and run `demo.py`.
 The dependencies are `Lamden` and `requests`.
 If you are running the script on Windows, `colorama` is recommended.